hadihssn/Flutter-Calculator-App/README.md

-# full_calculator_app

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+# Flutter Based Calculator App

+This is a calculator app made using Flutter-Dart.
+It contains basic operators (+, -, *, /) and all the 10 digits from 0-9

 A few resources to get you started if this is your first Flutter project: